• Skip to primary navigation

 Your Car Is Used As Collateral

-These companies look at the value of your car, and they use it to decide how much you can borrow.
+These companies look at the value of your car as collateral, and they use it to decide how much you can borrow.
 Keep the following in mind:

 • You have to own your car free and clear to take out a title loan.